ametnes/nesis/docs/src/dev-guide/local.md

 2. If you rather not install docker, you will need to have access to a Postgres and Memcached instance.
 3. _Optional:_ The RAG Engine needs access to an LLM endpoint such as an OpenAI's endpoint or a private LLM endpoint in order to start querying your documents.
 You will need to set the `OPENAI_API_KEY` and the `OPENAI_API_BASE`environment variables.
+4. Recently, Huggingface requires a `HF_TOKEN` to download embedding models.
+You may need to obtain and set your `HF_TOKEN`.
-4. You need to have python 3.11 for the API and RAG Engine microservices.
+5. You need to have python 3.11 for the API and RAG Engine microservices.
-5. You also need to have node and npm installed.
+6. You also need to have node and npm installed.

 !!! note "A word on vector databases"

     Nesis' RAG Engine requires a vector database to store vector embeddings.
-In order to contain the number of dependant services, we use pgvector packaged into an extended Bitnami Postgres docker image `ametnes/postgresql:16-debian-12`
+In order to contain the number of components, we use pgvector packaged into an extended Bitnami Postgres docker image `ametnes/postgresql:16-debian-12` [here](https://github.com/ametnes/postgresql){target="_blank"}.
-    [here](https://github.com/ametnes/postgresql){target="_blank"}.
 You are however free to use other vector databases.
     Curently, we support `chromadb` and `qdrant`.